Tyrannosaurus in popular culture: Film appearances

-Ghost was the first of O'Brien's works to feature the dinosaur and he next used it again in 1925, with the classic adaptation of Arthur Conan Doyle's 1912 novel The Lost World.
-Tyrannosaurus fossils were not so famous at the time of the publication of the novel (1912), and the only main villain dinosaur in the book was Allosaurus, with no appearance of Tyrannosaurus, but this 1925 film featured Tyrannosaurus anyway, for a more dramatic and spectacular effect.
+Ghost was the first of O'Brien's works to feature the dinosaur; he next used it in 1925, with the classic adaptation of Arthur Conan Doyle's 1912 novel The Lost World.
+Tyrannosaurus fossils were not as famous at the time of the novel's publication (1912), and the only main villain dinosaur in the book was Allosaurus, with no appearance of Tyrannosaurus.
+However, the 1925 film featured Tyrannosaurus anyway, for a more dramatic and spectacular effect.
 For his part, Bakker commented that "Willis O'Brien was a scholarly man, anatomically literate he went to the American museum, he saw the skeletons, he thought about them, he saw Knight's paintings and the sculptures.
 He listened to Osborn's ideas and although T. rex has a bit part in the movie, T. rex influence is huge."